turian/audio-discrimination-crowdsource/README.md

       ```
     Or
       Simply sectets can be loaded from .env
-      - RUN "flyctl secrets import -a audio-discrimination-croudsource-dev .env"  # it will import secrets from .env file/
+      - RUN `flyctl secrets import -a audio-discrimination-croudsource-dev .env`  # it will import secrets from .env file/

 Deploy
-  - Run "fly deploy"
+  - Run `fly deploy`